AstringentBeet/WP-Custom-Theme/README.md

 #### 11/03/2023
 Learned more on how to adjust global styles using theme.json Not too much to say other than that.

+On another note, I'm now starting to learn about the world of hooks!
+Basically, hooks are functions that run during events.
+It's basically Wordpress' answer to PHP's lack of a proper event-handling mechanism akin to Javascript's.
+It is by far the most used API in the WP community.
+They're used to load both Javascript and css file.
+Where are hooks stored?
+The `functions.php` file, of course!
+`functions.php` file is responsible for the logic of the theme, while `index.php` is responsible for displaying the content (that is if the `index.html` file isn't already in use).

+#### 11/04/2023
+Learned some other functions, such as `add_actions()`, which passes a wordpress hook and the respective function it should call.
+Two types of files are compatible with `enqueue.php`: CSS and Javascript files.
+For future reference, it's generally advised to leave php mode when rendering html tags.